SnooZ-ZA/BOBsRobATM/README.md

 Random hack time and bars using mhacking minigame.

-If the player fails the hack, an ATM Hack in Progress alert with location is sent to police using esx_outlawalert
+If the player fails the hack, an ATM Hack Attempt alert with location blip is sent to police.

 Credit:
 rprogress